1978–79 Port Vale F.C. season: Fourth Division

 Going into December four games unbeaten, Butler then splashed out £30,000 on Chester's Bob Delgado.
 Despite this, Vale were thumped 6–2 by Barnsley in front of 10,532 at Oakwell.
 In January, legendary England goalkeeper Gordon Banks was appointed as coach, and results began to pick up as Vale were lifted into eighth spot.
 Healy quit the club in February, only to return two weeks later.
 Behind the scenes, there was trouble when Arthur McPherson ruled that club shares could only be transferable to a male relation, in order 'to safeguard plans by the current directors'.
 More defeats came, and the big money signings were targeted by fans for abuse.
 Butler reacted by switching to a 4–4–2 formation and calling the fans 'a bunch of yobs'.
 From mid-March, Vale went seven games with only one victory and one goal scored.

 On 21 March, violence returned to Vale Park, when Portsmouth keeper Peter Mellor saved a penalty, floored Peter Farrell and made an 'assortment of gestures' to the Bycars End – he found himself attacked by a Vale fan on the pitch for his efforts.
 On 13 April, Vale surrendered a three-goal lead at Springfield Park to lose 5–3 to fifth-placed Wigan Athletic.
+Peter Houghton scored a ten-minute hat-trick for the visitors, who had been three goals down with 25 minutes to play.
 Only 2,160 attended a 1–1 draw at home with Hereford United on 1 May.
 Danger of ending up in the re-election zone was ended with a late four-game unbeaten spell, despite heavy defeats from Reading and York City.

 They finished in 16th place with 42 points, with an awful defensive record of seventy goals conceded.
 Despite this, their scoring tally away from Burslem was the highest in the Football League, and they were given £2,125 as a reward.
 Player of the Year Bernie Wright secured 15 goals in what was a poor season for the club.